rjzaar/opencourse-project/README.md

 Mandatory arguments to long options are mandatory for short options too.
-  -h --help               Display help (Currently displayed)
+  -h --help               Display help (Currently displayed) -d --debug              Provide debug information when running this script.
+  -g --git                Also create a git backup of site.

 Examples:
 pl backup -h